Residential Home Inspection

 Attic and wall insulation, roof vents

 Inspect the roof system, walls, floors, windows, the electrical and plumbing systems for hidden problems.
-Book the Infrared Thermography Inspection at the same time as your pre-Purchase Home Inspection and save $150!
+Book the Infrared Thermography Inspection at the same time as your Residential Home Inspection and get it for free!

-We charge $450 for our Home Inspection.
-The fee is due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or INTERAC Flash.
+We charge $450 for our Home Inspection ($250 for a condo).
+The fee is due on the day and time of the inspection and can be paid in cash, credit card, Apple Pay, Android Pay or EFT.
 HST is extra.